cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 sid=google
 ```

-And finally, the end URL is the target URL:
+And finally, we get the end URL, which is the target URL (i.e., the item itself):

 ```
 https://www.emerald.com/ijilt/article/22/5/290/100225/Electronic-resources-access-and-usage-at-Ashesi